 A well-attended Open Studio event was held in November at which Joo-Hee met many local residents.
 Since then she has been joining in and enjoying local social events such as the weekly Scottish County Dancing class held in the village hall during the winter.

-During March and April Joo-Hee is leading workshops with children at Greenhaugh, West Woodburn and Otterburn First Schools and with young members of Bellingham and Otterburn Youth Groups.
-And, in May, she hopes to run a workshop for Tarset residents of all ages.
-More of that with a date nearer the time.
+During March and April Joo-Hee lead workshops with children at Greenhaugh, West Woodburn and Otterburn First Schools and with young members of Bellingham and Otterburn Youth Groups.